pystardust/ani-cli/README.md

 Note : Vlc Android now works too ;)

-For Android only, the script automatically checks and defaults to streamlare and moves all referrer required providers at the bottom..

-For doodstream to work you need to add any referrer in mpv by opening mpv [(playstore version)](https://play.google.com/store/apps/details?id=is.xyz.mpv), going into Settings -> Advanced -> Edit mpv.conf and adding (for example):
+You need to add any referrer in mpv by opening mpv [(playstore version)](https://play.google.com/store/apps/details?id=is.xyz.mpv), going into Settings -> Advanced -> Edit mpv.conf and adding (for example):

 ```
 referrer="https://animixplay.to/"